SumUpAnalytics/nucleus-sdk/javascript/docs/NucleusApi.md

 Get information about the available sec filings.
 If no input is passed, returns the list of all available tickers.
 If tickers are passed, returns the list of available document types for these tickers.
-If documt types are also passed, returns the list of available secions for the selected tickers/filing types
+If document types are also passed, returns the list of available sections for the selected tickers/filing types

 ### Example
 ```javascript